One of the greatest things about coffee is the myriad of ways you can enjoy it, simply adjust the way you brew and the taste instantly transforms.

 Which leads us to our next point, the effect of milk on flavour profile.

-Synonymous with the 21st Century coffee shop, milk based coffee drinks are likely to be the most popular in any coffee shop.
+Synonymous with the 21st Century coffee drinker, milk based coffee drinks are likely to be amongst the biggest sellers on in any coffee shop.

 The Makeup of Milk